rh-aiservices-bu/rhoai-rh1-testdrive/README.md

 - In the `frontend` folder, install the node modules with `npm install`.
 - In the `backend` folder, create a venv and install packages with the provided Pipfile/Pipfile.lock files.
-- In the `backend` folder, create the file `.env` base on the example `.env.example` an488962
+- In the `backend` folder, create the file `.env` base on the example `.env.example` and enter the configuration for the Inference server.
-- ccccccevjcnkhultbvdgrjghjcvgluedrvinjdjfbjch
-- d enter the configuration for the Inference server.

 ### Development